by John Salt - Updated December 2022

 The KX X6 isn't a high end radio by any stretch of the imagination.

 The menu access on the X6 is not overly intuitive.
 There are no graphical representations of the pitch & throttle curves nor a channel output monitor screen to confirm your setup.

 It does the job when you are first starting out, and is adequate for micro collective pitch heli flying.

-You can always upgrade to a better quality Futaba computerized radio, or one of the growing number of multi-protocol computerized radios that offer S-FHSS protocol such as Jumper, or FrSky later on.
+You can always upgrade to a better quality Futaba computerized radio, or one of the growing number of multi-protocol computerized radios that offer S-FHSS protocol such as Jumper, RadioMaster or some FrSky models later on.

 As I already mentioned, the scale detail on this little heli is amazing and something that photos or video can't fully capture.
 You really have to see this little micro with your own eyes and up close to appreciate all that's going on.

 From rivets to hinges & latches; door handles to wiper blades & raised window lips.
 XK really did spend time on these details.
 Of course there are molding and seam lines here and there that could use more refinement, but we must remember, this is a low cost, mass produced micro heli.